GoogleCloudPlatform/PerfKitBenchmarker/README.md

 Some of the benchmarks invoked require Java.
 You must also agree with the following license:
   - openjdk-7-jre: GPL v2 with the Classpath Exception (http://openjdk.java.net/legal/gplv2+ce.html)

-Coremark setup cannot be automated.
-EEMBC requires users to agree with their terms and conditions, and PerfKit Benchmarker users must manually download the coremark tarball from their website and save it under the ./data folder (e.g. ~/perfkit_benchmarker/data/coremark_v1.0.tgz)
+CoreMark setup cannot be automated.
+EEMBC requires users to agree with their terms and conditions, and PerfKit Benchmarker users must manually download the coremark tarball from their website and save it under the `./data` folder (e.g. `~/PerfKitBenchmarker/data/coremark_v1.0.tgz`)

 SpecCPU2006 benchmark setup cannot be automated.
-SPEC requires users to agree with their terms and conditions, and PerfKit Benchmarker users must manually download SpecCPU2006 tarball from their website and save it under the ./data folder (e.g. ~/perfkit_benchmarker/data/cpu2006v1.2.tgz)
+SPEC requires users to agree with their terms and conditions, and PerfKit Benchmarker users must manually download SpecCPU2006 tarball from their website and save it under the `./data` folder (e.g. `~/PerfKitBenchmarker/data/cpu2006v1.2.tgz`)

 HOW TO RUN
 ==================